Example Data & Tools

 Palmer Penguins

-• Species, island, and sex information
+• Categorical data: Species, island, sex, and year

 Key R Packages We’ll Use